ortus-docs/commandbox-docs/developing/interceptors/core/package_lifecycle.md

 ## postVersion

-Announced after the new version is set in the package.
+Announced after the new version is set in the package but before the Git repo is tagged.

 **interceptData**

 * `versionArgs` - Same as `preVersion` above.

+## onRelease

+Announced after a new version is set using the `bump` command and after the Git repo is tagged.

+**interceptData**

+* `directory` - The working directory of the package
+* `version` - The new version about was set

 ## prePublish